Private medical insurance for business

 - Psychiatric treatment.
 Employees could claim for in-patient and day-patient treatment if diagnosed with a psychiatric condition, such as clinical depression, for a maximum of either 28 or 45 days’ combined in-patient and day-patient treatment per person per policy year.

 - GP referred services.
-This benefit is limited to claims of £1,000 per person per policy year.
+The following benefits are limited to claims of £1,000 per person per policy year.
 Employees can claim up to 10 sessions of physiotherapy, chiropractic treatments, osteopathy and acupuncture in combined total.
 Minor surgery by a GP is covered up to £70 per procedure, as is GP-referred chiropody, podiatry, homeopathy, radiology and pathology.
-Specialists’ fees for consultations and tests for non-acute conditions would be covered, and employees also have access to our award-winning Back-Up service (PDF 1127KB).
+Specialists' fees for consultations and tests for non-acute conditions would also be covered.

 - Extended hospital list.
 If treatment in the Greater London area would be convenient for employees, it’s possible to upgrade their hospital list to include a choice of additional private hospitals and clinics.